 Tango Embrace

 The close embrace earned tango a reputation as the "dance of the brothel" and led to its rejection by "polite society."
 The emergence of the open-embrace style contributed to the spread of tango.
 Some young generation dancers saw an opportunity for more elaborate performance in the open-embrace style and launched the tango Nuevo movement, which gained particular momentum outside Argentina, where intimacy between the sexes is often culturally discouraged.
 As tango moved in this direction, it began to lose its original feel.
 Gymnastic tendencies, antisocial behavior, breaking of the embrace, adoption of non-tango elements, shifts in gender roles, alternative music, same-sex partnerships, and other efforts to reform the dance emerged in succession, transforming tango into a hybrid form.
 The old guard in tango's homeland, the Argentine milongueros, strongly defend its roots.
-Their style of tango, known as the milonguero style, danced in close embrace, remains the dominant style in Buenos Aires today.
+Their style of tango, known as the milonguero style danced in close embrace, remains the dominant style in Buenos Aires today.
 Still, the battle between traditionalists and reformers continues.
 (See The Fourteenth Pitfall of a Tanguera.)

 October 9, 2011